 The price of copper is down, drawn back by fear over what trade wars and a strong dollar mean for growth in China and emerging markets.

-Slower-than-expected growth tends to reduce copper demand.
-And prices.
+Slower-than-expected growth trends to reduce copper demand, and prices.

 But natural resources expert Matt Badiali likens it to someone pulling back a bowstring.
 When let go, the string snaps back.

 And the price of copper is set to snap back in line with its bullish fundamentals.

 This chart from VisualCapitalist.com shows that copper is approaching a supply deficit.
 There won’t be enough copper above ground to satisfy demand for infrastructure projects and electric cars.